 Apply for a Conference

 All currently open applications are linked below.
-The application is very short, but we strongly recommend reviewing the scoring criteria before answering the questions:
+The application is very short, but we strongly recommend reviewing all the details on this page before answering the questions:

 And here's the fine print . . .lots of fine print.
 And yet, inevitably, questions will remain, which can be directed to firstname.lastname@example.org.